 QuarterSpot offers short-term loans to small businesses.
 Qualified merchants can borrow up to $250,000 with term lengths up to 18 months.
 If you’ve been in business for at least a year and make $200,000 or more annually, QuarterSpot might be worth checking out.
 This lender does not require spotless credit — you might qualify even if your score is as low as 550.

 Much like a merchant cash advance, QuarterSpot’s charges a one-time fee, called a fixed fee, that is repaid along with the borrowing amount.
 However, unlike a merchant cash advance in which you have to repay the whole fee regardless of how long it takes, you can recoup part of the fee by settling your debt early.
 So, if you plan on repaying your loan before the due date, QuarterSpot is an option worth considering.

 The fee for a QuarterSpot loan is between 10% and 40% of the borrowing amount.
 QuarterSpot also charges an origination fee of 1% to 4% of the borrowing amount, but does not charge fees such as application or maintenance fees.

 If you don’t yet have a year in business, Credibly might be the lender for you.
 While many other lenders require at least a year in business, Credibly only requires six months.

 Although Credibly loans to businesses as young as six months, their terms and fees are still competitive with lenders that typically require businesses to be more established.
-You can expect to pay 9% to 36% of the borrowing amount for a shorter-term loan, or 9.99% to 36% interest for Credibly’s longer-term loan.
+You can expect rates to start at a factor rate of 1.09 for a shorter-term loan, or 9.99% to 36% interest for Credibly’s longer-term loan.